KevinJordan777/azure-network-protocols/README.md

 </p>
 <p>

-Access Network Security Groups in Azure and block ICMP traffic in VM2 by adjusting the firewall and notice how the PING echo request is timed out.
+Access Network Security Groups in Microsoft Azure and block ICMP traffic in VM2 by adjusting the firewall and notice how the PING echo request is timed out.

 </p>
 <br />